GICorrer/Expressibility-and-Scott-entanglement-measure-for-Parameterized-Quantum-Circuits/README.md

 # Expressibility-and-Scott-entanglement-measure-for-Parameterized-Quantum-Circuits

 This repository has most of the codes I applied during my master's.
 I present some numerical calculations of expressibility, Scott entanglement measure 1 and 2 and t-designs estimation for different parameterized quantum circuits.
+The calculations were performed using scipy, numpy python libraries for special functions and Pennylane (Xanadu) library for the quantum circuits part.

 It has 3 main folders and it is organized as a function of the calculations performed: Expressibility quantifier, average entanglement and t-design estimation.
 Each of the folders has a special file that should be read before the others, where the calculations performed are introduced.
 They are identified with a "double star" (**) next to their name.
 The capital letters names are the main folders, "->" indicates a subpath inside the folder and the other names are the files.
 Some file names inside the folders are omitted to simplify the presentation.